 Common Mistakes Drivers Make That Reduce Stability

-• Overloading the car or unevenly spreading cargo raises the center of gravity and makes the car sway.
+- Overloading the car or unevenly distributing cargo raises the car’s center of gravity, causing it to sway.

 When Should You Get the Car Checked By a Mechanic?